-82. To prepare a green infrastructure plan for Esmeraldas (output 1.2), technical staff from the Municipality of Esmeraldas (GADE) and other local entities will be trained on the use of green

-- 83. The green infrastructure plan will be socialized with local stakeholders and formally adopted.
+- 82. To prepare a green infrastructure plan for Esmeraldas (output 1.2), technical staff from the Municipality of Esmeraldas (GADE) and other local entities will be trained on the use of green infrastructure for DRR, and a situation analysis will be prepared.
+The plan will focus mainly on protection from flooding and landslides and will operationalize the municipal strategies for risk and disaster management (GAD Esmeraldas, 2012b) and adaptation to climate change (ONU-HABITAT, 2011). - 83.
+The green infrastructure plan will be socialized with local stakeholders and formally adopted.
 To facilitate implementation, municipal regulations will be updated to mainstream the use of green infrastructure in local land use planning.
 This will be pioneer work, since green infrastructure is still a relatively new area of work in Ecuador.
-In addition, it is foreseen that the lessons and experience acquired will be useful to other cities in Chile, Ecuador and the region. - 84.
-Finally, a demonstration pilot will be designed and implemented to stabilize hillsides by revegetating Cerro Gatazo.
-This will complement the grey infrastructure intervention (see output 2.2), and will facilitate the comprehension of the practical application of green infrastructure in the city.
-It is estimated that ca., 100 ha will be revegetated, but the exact figure and location will be decided during project implementation in close coordination with the team that update the infrastructure designs to stabilise the slopes (output 2.2).
+In addition, it is foreseen that the lessons and experience acquired will be useful to other cities in Chile, Ecuador and the region.

+- 84. Finally, a demonstration pilot will be designed and implemented to stabilize hillsides by revegetating Cerro Gatazo.
+This will complement the grey infrastructure intervention (see output 2.2) and will facilitate the comprehension of the practical application of green infrastructure in the city.
+It is estimated that ca., 100 4047 ha will be revegetated, but the exact figure and location will be decided during project implementation in close coordination with the team that update the infrastructure designs to stabilize the slopes (output 2.2).
 Four plant species have been recommended for use on the hillsides: (i) guarango (Caesalpinia spinosa), (ii) algarrobo (Prosopis juliflora), (iii) huaje (Leucaena leucocephala), and (iv) vetiver (Chrysopogon zizanioides) (MAE, 2002).
 The species to be used in specific sites will be decided during project execution. - 85.
-The project will motivate that the revegetated areas of the hillside in Cerro Gatazo (output 2.2) be declared as protected forests by the GADE in collaboration with MAE, with the intention of preventing them of being inhabited in the future.
+The project will motivate that the revegetated areas of the hillside in Cerro Gatazo (output 2.2) be declared as protected forests an area under conservation by the GADME incollaboration with MAE, with the intention of preventing them of being inhabited in the future.